borbware/tic80tileswap/README.md

 Tools for modifying sprite sheet and tile map in a TIC-80 .lua file (requires TIC-80 pro)

+The tools modify the file in-place, so take a backup before trying them out.

 ## replaceTile.py

 usage: `python replaceTile.py [file] [oldtile] [newtile]`